pubsubdb/pubsubdb/docs/model_driven_development.md

 In this section, we will delve deeper into the price approval process, which is handled by the second graph in our example.
 This graph listens for `order.approval.price.requested` events and publishes `order.approval.price.responded` events.
 The purpose of this graph is to evaluate whether the price of an order meets certain criteria for approval.
 The graph includes the following activities:

 - `a5`: A trigger activity that receives price approval requests and calculates stats for average price and count by object type (e.g., widgetA, widgetB).
 This activity outputs the unique identifier, price, and object type of the received order.
-- `a6`: A job activity that returns a positive price approval response (i.e., the approved attribute is set to true) if the price is less than 100.
+- `a6`: An activity that returns a positive price approval response (i.e., the approved attribute is set to true) if the price is less than 100.
-- `a7`: A job activity that returns a negative price approval response (i.e., the approved attribute is set to false) if the price is equal to or greater than 100.
+- `a7`: An activity that returns a negative price approval response (i.e., the approved attribute is set to false) if the price is equal to or greater than 100.

 The transitions in the second graph are as follows: